-The IAR describes readiness in four areas of mathematics by placing your child's performance at either the H-Higher, M-Middle, or L-Lower level of the range for each area.
+The IAR describes readiness in five areas of reading and writing by placing your child's performance at either the H-Higher, M-Middle, or L-Lower level of the range for each area.
 Knowing your child's performance in critical content domains enables you to have a more effective conversation with your child's teachers to support future academic growth.

-- For Higher level readiness estimates, ask your teacher(s) how your child can be challenged to build even deeper strengths both in school and at home. - For Middle level readiness estimates, ask your teacher(s) how your child can be helped to exceed in this area through work at school and activities at home. - For Lower level readiness estimates, ask your teacher(s) about the additional supports your child needs at school to meet grade-level expectations and what resources are available to help you support your child at home. - Students who are ready in these four areas are successfully doing the following: - MAJOR CONTENT
+For Lower level readiness estimates, ask your teacher(s) about the additional supports your child needs at school to meet grade-level expectations and what resources are available to help you support your child at home.

+Students who are ready in these four areas are successfully:

+L MAJOR CONTENT

+EXPRESSING MATHEMATICAL REASONING